 As the construction of the new building began the congregation rededicated the church to the worship and service of our God, to the teaching of His Word and to living lives dedicated to Him.
 The church moved into the new building Easter Sunday, April 15, 2001.
 A building dedication ceremony was held on June 3, 2001 and the church name was changed to Mountain View Community Church.

-In 2005, our new Christian Education building was built to accommodate the growth in the early 2000’s.
-It was built entirely with volunteer labor.
-We moved into the Christian Ed Building on November 8, 2005.
-We completed the new playground and dedicated it on October 29, 2006.
+In 2005, a Christian Education building was built to accommodate the church’s continued growth in the early 2000’s.
+The Christian Education Building was first used on November 8, 2005.

 As the church continued to experience growth it was decided that future development should be considered as needs arise.
 On September 9th, 2017 the church received an approved amendment to the major use permit.
 The plan has four phases to it.
 Phase one is the addition of a bridge between the current building as well as an atrium underneath the bridge which would provide a larger place for greeting and events.
 Phase two is the addition of a second educational building to provide for growth in the youth and children’s ministry.
 Phase three is the construction of a new Worship Center.
 Phase four is another Education Building.